CPR: taking the stress out of practicing public speakingÂ

-by John R. Weeks Published 24 September 2021 in Brain circuits • 2 min read
+by John R. Weeks Published September 24, 2021 in Brain Circuits • 2 min read

 With vaccines rolling out, employees are moving back into traditional offices, but things aren’t going to be the same.
 This is the perfect time to review whether your office is set up in a way that fosters creativity and collaboration and makes the most of that face-to-face time employees have been missing during the last year.